Carl and Daniela Schlettwein-Gsell

 Collaboration with the University of Basel was only a matter of time.
 In 1997 Carl Schlettwein was awarded an honorary doctorate for his academic work on Africa.
 In 2001, the recently established Carl Schlettwein Foundation initiated and funded the Chair of African Studies under Professor Patrick Harris.
 This laid the foundations for today’s African Studies program at the University of Basel.
 Since 2005, the Centre for African Studies holds an annual distinguished “Carl Schlettwein Lecture”.

 Carl Schlettwein Foundation

 The Carl Schlettwein Foundation was established in 1994, in consultation with the family and with its approval, with the purpose of running Basler Afrika Bibliographien and promoting research on Africa, particularly Namibia.
 The collections were to be further extended and Basler Afrika Bibliographien played its role as a scholarly archive, specialist library and documentation centre on southern Africa with a focus on Namibia.

 The original idea to name the foundation “Carl and Daniela Schlettwein-Gsell Foundation” was abandoned at the request of Daniela Schlettwein-Gsell.
 The Carl Schlettwein Foundation encompasses the operation of Basler Afrika Bibliographien, support of scholarly studies focussing on southern Africa in Basel as well as in an international context and scholarships in southern Africa within an institutional framework thus making them independent of individuals.

 Dr. med.
 Daniela Schlettwein-Gsell stepped down from the Carl Schlettwein Board of Trustees in 2010.
-She continues to follow the activities of the Carl Schlettwein Foundation and Basler Afrika Bibliographien with great dedication and interest.
+Until her death 2022 she followed the activities of the Carl Schlettwein Foundation and Basler Afrika Bibliographien with great dedication and interest.